lochangowda10/lochangowda10/README.md

 # 💫 About Me:
-i am a Engineering Student
+I am a Engineering Student

 ## 🌐 Socials: